Started renovating my kitchen in 2021

 Admittedly using a gauge like this isn’t ideal to test for a vacuum, but I let it sit for several hours to make sure it wasn’t leaking.
 I also didn’t have a tank of nitrogen on hand to purge the lines before either.

-After the vacuum held for several hours I let coolant into the system by unscrewing the stopper no the outside of the heat pump.
+After the vacuum held for several hours I let coolant into the system by unscrewing the stopper on the outside of the heat pump.
 Pressure built inside the lines, which I also monitored for a few hours to make sure they weren’t dropping.
 I put soapy water on all of the connectors to check for bubbles but didn’t find any!

 Now what I had been waiting for since I moved into this house: